 At a certain point, after establishing your startup, you have to run and manage various accounts, and you need your chart of accounts ready to record business transactions accurately.

 Your chart of accounts works as the foundation for your accounting software.
 Hence make sure that it aligns with your business model and financial structure and helps you record and report business revenue and expenses.

 While setting up the startup, you may have been using your personal bank account, but going further, you have to create a new business account.
 A bank account with online accessibility can be beneficial at avoiding additional and unnecessary processes and managing business cash flow.

 You can also incorporate personalized features like automatic invoicing for regular sales accounts and avoid liquidity problems by managing business receivables and payable.
 Besides, make sure your business bank account smoothly integrates with the accounting software.

-One of the common problem startups struggles within the initial phase is to keep personal and business costs separate.
+One of the common problems startups struggles with within the initial phase is keeping personal and business costs separate.
 It may not seem like a big deal at the time, but it can lead to some major problems down the line.

 Mixing the two can mean extending your personal financial liability to that of your business, which can be really harmful to you if your firm is facing a lawsuit or legal litigation.